 Quiz yourself and others.
 Talk with friends about the material and the test.
 Discussion breeds knowledge.

 This is vital.
 Doing practice problems or questions better familiarizes you with what will likely be on the test and gives you the tool set to attack problems from many different angles.

-Hopefully my musings and advice on studying will help you in your own endeavors, not just at school, and who better to give advice on studying than someone who has been doing it all there life so far! :) Go and study, because in life knowing more will always be a virtue.
-You can never know to much and as my mom always says, "It's good to know things, Jarod."
+Hopefully my musings and advice on studying will help you in your own endeavors, not just at school, and who better to give advice on studying than someone who has been doing it all their life so far! :) Go and study, because in life knowing more will always be a virtue.
+You can never know too much and as my mom always says, "It's good to know things, Jarod."